Robust ultra-shallow shadows

-We begin by assessing the need of mitigating noise in shallow circuits.
+We begin by assessing the need to mitigate noise in shallow circuits.
 The top panel of Fig.~\ref{fig:numerical_results_incoherent} shows the worst-case bias, $\max_{O, \varrho} \, \operatorname{bias}(O, \varrho)$, of standard non-mitigated shadow estimation for Pauli observables (see App.~\ref{app:worst_case_bias} for details) for different system sizes, circuit depths, and incoherent noise levels.
 The worst-case bias is monotonically increasing with all three parameters and the results are consistent with a linear increase of the bias with both the circuit depth and system size.
 For two-layer shadows, we observe Pauli worst-case biases that are already for three to four qubits about one order of magnitude larger than the average infidelity of the CNOTs used in the circuit.
-For example, targeting an estimation precision of $10^{-2}$, even fairly accurate CNOTs gates with infidelity $10^{-3}$ can introduce a sizeable biases in the linear estimation.
-The stability is improved for Pauli observables with bounded support, see App.~\ref{app:pauli_support_norm}.
-Nonetheless, without mitigation using even very shallow shadows is often not possible already for small system sizes.
+For example, targeting an estimation precision of $10^{-2}$, even fairly accurate CNOTs gates with infidelity $10^{-3}$ can introduce sizable biases in the linear estimation.
+Pauli observables with large non-trivial support tend to have larger biases, see App.~\ref{app:pauli_support_norm}.
+We conclude that without mitigation using even very shallow shadows is typically not possible in practice already for small system sizes.
 This underpins the motivation to study our noise-robust variant.